Alveo Financial Tower: Acquisition by Ayala Land

 In December 2012, Jack Enrile announced that his father, Juan Ponce Enrile has decided to sell the property due to lack of time and resources to finish the building.
 This is after Enrile's family bought back the property.

-In September 2014, developer Ayala Land acquired the JAKA Tower, previously owned by Juan Ponce Enrile's family and plans to integrate the property in its City Gate development project.
+In September 2014, developer Ayala Land acquired the JAKA Tower, and planned to integrate the property in its City Gate development project.
 Ayala said that it would not demolish the existing building which is still structurally sound even after almost 15 years of abandonment.
-Ayala Land planned to commence the buildings redevelopment sometime in 2015 and estimates the building's completion within three or four years.
+Ayala Land planned to commence the building's redevelopment sometime in 2015 and estimates the building's completion within three or four years.
 The company intends the JAKA Tower to be an office building.
 However, it also disclosed that the building may not be built to its originally intended height.

-Relaunch as the Alveo Financial Tower
+As the Alveo Financial Tower

 On September 29, 2015, Ayala Land through its unit Alveo Land, relaunched the JAKA Tower as the Alveo Financial Tower.
 The building will still have 49 stories (48 floors with a roof deck).
 The Alveo Financial Tower will be an office building with plans for retail areas on its first three floors as well as a "business activity area" on the 5th and 17th floors.
 The tower will host 363 office units.
 It is reported that the office building will stand on a 2400 sqm parcel of land and will have a gross floor area of 63739 sqm.
 The tower's turnover date is scheduled for 2020.
 Tupaz of the Alveo's Project Development Group said that they have "minimum disturbance plan" for the resumption of the tower's construction.

 Alveo tasked foreign structural and civil engineering firm Magnusson Klemencic Associates and local engineering firm Sysquared + Associates to conduct a structural integrity assessment on the unfinished structure which took three months to complete.
 The two firms concluded that the building is structurally sound and suitable for use.
 Architectural firm William V. Coscolluela & Associates consulted on the original structure.